 Two things I do every year is make a list of WHO I am buying gifts for and then I set a budget for HOW MUCH I’m going to spend on each person.
 Then I stick to it (or under spend if I got a fantastic deal).

 I created a Christmas Gift Planner on my computer where I record all of the gifts I buy and I tuck the receipts in a labelled envelope for safe keeping.
 Here is a printable one you can use from momAgenda.
 There are also many apps you can download if you prefer that method.

 Do your homework.

-As Canadians, we don’t typically have the Black Friday sales like those found in the US (the Friday after American Thanksgiving), but it is getting better.
+As Canadians, we don’t typically have the Black Friday sales like those found in the US (the Friday after American Thanksgiving), but it is getting much better.
 With that being said, many major American-based retailers will extend their online deals to Canadian consumers.
-Make sure you calculate duty, shipping and taxes before you buy!
+Make sure you calculate duty, shipping, taxes and exchange before you buy!
 In addition, the biggest online shopping day of the year is Cyber Monday (the Monday after Black Friday).
 If you are subscribed to a retailer, you’ll likely receive a promotional email in the days leading up to Cyber Monday.